humanoid-path-planner/talos-rbprm/README.md

-# hpp-rbprm-robot-data
+# talos-rbprm
-File database for robots using the hpp-rbprm framework
+File database for Talos robot using the hpp-rbprm framework